Boomers typically like choices, but you may feel overwhelmed by those in Medicare. Here's a quick overview of your options:

 When you enroll in Medicare for the first time, you're automatically in the "traditional" or "original" program that's been in place since 1966.
 If you prefer to join a Medicare Advantage plan, you can do so right away or during open enrollment (Oct.
 15 to Dec.
 7) in any year.

 - Traditional Medicare covers Parts A and B, and you pay standard rates for services, regardless of where you live.
 You can go to any doctor, hospital or other provider that accepts Medicare patients anywhere in the country.
 You can add Part D coverage by enrolling in a private "stand-alone" drug plan for an additional premium.
-You can buy separate medigap insurance (See "Where Can I Get Help?") to cover some or most of the out-of-pocket costs of Parts A and B.
+You can buy separate medigap insurance (See "Where Can I Get Help?") to cover some or most of the out-of-pocket costs of Parts A and B in the traditional program.

 - Medicare Advantage (MA) offers an alternative way of receiving your benefits through local or regional private plans, which are most often health maintenance organizations (HMOs) or preferred provider organizations (PPOs).
 Each plan must include everything covered by traditional Medicare, but may offer more benefits and/or lower copays.
 Most plans charge a monthly premium (in addition to the Part B premium), and most include Part D drug coverage.
-Your choice of doctors and other providers may be restricted to those in the plan's network.
+Your choice of doctors and other providers may be restricted to those in the plan's network and geographical area —although PPOs allow you to go out of network for a higher copay.
 Each plan can, each calendar year, change its premiums, its extra benefits and its copays, or withdraw from Medicare.
-Each plan has an annual limit on out-of-pocket costs.
+You cannot buy a medigap policy to cover out-of-pocket costs in a Medicare Advantage plan.
+But each plan has an annual limit on out-of-pocket costs.

 For more information on the main differences between the traditional program and Medicare Advantage, and between different types of MA plans, see related article, "Medicare's Private Plans."